This article original available on podcast, click here to listen podcast.

 Now, the challenge is that frequent transaction type, if you filter for that, works.
 However, occasionally, depending upon how the clearinghouse sets up and what the payer sends through.
 You might see that in the transaction type, it doesn’t show RRC, so you can’t just use those.
 It shows the ANSI X12 remittance code like a CO 45 or a CO 119 in the transaction type itself, which means you can’t just filter for the RRCs.

-So the other thing you can run into is that our all remittance codes are denials, so in theory, if you said, “Okay, we’re going to look and assume that all the RRCs are denials,” that may or may not be the case.
+So the other thing you can run into is that all remittance codes are denials.
+So in theory, if you said, “Okay, we’re going to look and assume that all the RRCs are denials,” that may or may not be the case.
 And how can you figure it out?
 Count them.
 Now some of this is, what’s the definition of a denial?
 Is a CO 45 a denial, where the charge exceeds the allowable?
 What about a CO 253, the sequestration?
 I’m sure you will not be able to get out of that one because pretty much everybody gets.
 A reduction in payment when the government does that, or at least that should be the case.
 And there are various opinions on this.

 Why look for denials?